 Senna makes the difference; with the Brazilian at the wheel, Ferrari would have won in Phoenix.
 These are two of the statements taken and published in the days following the US Grand Prix.
-The first, by Cesare Fiorio, came out in the confusion typical of any end of the race.
-The second was attributed to Steve Nichols, the American designer who worked for McLaren for years and who has been on the technical staff of the Modena team since 1989.
+The first, by Cesare Fiorio, came out in the confusion that is typical of any end of the race.
+The second was attributed to Steve Nichols, the American designer who worked for McLaren for years and who has been on the technical staff of the Maranello team since 1989.
 There are some clarifications in this regard.
 Ferrari's sporting director, Cesare Fiorio, explains:

 "Personally, I meant that, to evaluate Senna's performance, a comparison can be made with his team-mate Berger, who was always far behind in both practice and the race.
 The difference is understood in this sense".

 As far as Nichols is concerned, the discourse is still different.
 If you listen to the complete recording of the interview, you discover that at no point does the technician speak of Senna being linked with Ferrari.
-He merely says that Ayrton is particularly adept at driving on circuits similar to that of Arizona.
+He merely says that Ayrton is particularly good at driving on circuits similar to that of Arizona.
 The above statement, therefore, is presumably the result of an incorrect interpretation (or translation from English).
 Having said that, people, the fans, will ask themselves whether the World Champion's success in Phoenix was really the result of a masterpiece of the driver or of McLaren's skills.
 The answer is simple and, as always, the truth lies in the middle: every victory comes from a combination of situations, of possibilities.
 Fiorio continues:

 "It is clear that McLaren tuned the car better than we did in Phoenix.
 And Senna was able to take advantage of that".

 It is then no longer a case of being surprised either by the performance of the British car or that of the driver.
-Since 1984 McLaren has dominated the scene, it has been able to give itself an organisation that is capable of overcoming any turnover of men.
+Since 1984, McLaren has dominated the scene, it has been able to give itself an organisation that is capable of overcoming any turnover of men.
 And the Brazilian is the fastest driver ever.
-It cannot be overlooked that Ayrton Senna - 31 years old on 21 March 1991 - has reached the peak of his performance.
+It cannot be overlooked that Ayrton Senna - 31 years old on 21 March, 1991 - has reached the peak of his performance.
 He has been in Formula 1 for seven years and in that time he has been able to improve his already remarkable natural skills.
-To the talent, courage, and determination of his youth (improved through competitive schooling first in karts, then in the English minor formulae, specialities from which he emerged with the status of phenomenon and an impressive number of victories and records) he has added maturity and experience.
+To the talent, courage, and determination of his youth (improved through competitive schooling first in karts, then in the English minor formula series, specialities from which he emerged with the status of phenomenon and an impressive number of victories and records) he has added maturity and experience.
 A total dedication to racing, an absolute meticulousness in physical and technical preparation, a sensitivity that is perhaps currently unprecedented.
 It is difficult to make classifications for different eras, but the boy from São Paulo puts himself at least on the level of Fangio, Clark, Stewart, Lauda, Piquet and Prost, even if each of these champions had and has perhaps different characteristics.
 McLaren team principal Ron Dennis is used to saying:

 "Ayrton Senna is currently the best driver in Formula 1.
 Otherwise we would not pay him so much.
 But I believe that a good driver would not win races and titles if he did not have competitive cars.
 Ayrton himself, with other teams, had only managed to stand out, but had not won world championships".